micmejia/bible-dump/NKJV/Joshua/Josh 21.md

 Dimnah with its common-land, _and_ Nahalal with its common-land: four cities;

 ###### 36
-[^d]and from the tribe of Reuben, Bezer with its common-land, Jahaz with its common-land,
+and from the tribe of Reuben, Bezer with its common-land, Jahaz with its common-land,

 ###### 37
 Kedemoth with its common-land, and Mephaath with its common-land: four cities;